Recommendations

 Closure Date:

-4 We recommended that the Facility Director ensure full implementation of the Acute Mental Health Inpatient Unit visitation policy and monitor for compliance.
+4 We recommended that the Facility Director ensure that providers access the Prescription Drug Monitoring Program database as required by facility policy and monitor compliance.

 Closure Date: